rupakg/sls-meetup-alexa-skill/README.md

     clientSecret: ${env:AMAZON_CLIENT_SECRET}
     localServerPort: 9000
 ```
-**Note**: If you change the port number from the default `3000`, then make sure to add an attribute of `localServerPort` to the `custom` block in the `serverless.yml` file.

 ## Authenticating with Amazon

 ```
 $ sls alexa auth
 ```

-This command opens the  Amazon.com login page in your browser.
-You will be redirected to `localhost:9000` after authenticating.
-If the authentication is successful, you'll see the message: "Thank you for using Serverless Alexa Skills Plugin!!".

-**Note**: The security token expires in 1 hour.
-Therefore, if an authentication error occurs, please re-execute the command.

 ## Create an Alexa Skill